iifl-logo

 RISK MANAGEMENT

-Board, may pose significant loss or threat to the Company.
-The Policy is formulated in compliance with Regulation 21 and Part D of Schedule II of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 and relevant provisions of the Companies Act, 2013.
-The policy is available on the website of the Company and also forms a part of the Corporate Governance Report.
+The risk management policy provides for identification, assessment, control and mitigation of risks which, in the opinion of the Board, may pose significant loss or threat to the Company.
+The Policy is formulated in compliance with Regulation 21 and Part D of Schedule II of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, relevant provisions of the Companies Act, 2013 and RBI directions.
+The policy is available on the website of the Company and also forms part of the Corporate Governance Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL Directors

-As on March 31, 2024, the Company has eight Directors with an optimum combination of Non- Executive and Independent Directors including two women directors on its Board.
+As on March 31,2025, the Company has eight Directors with an optimum combination of Non- Executive and Independent Directors including two women directors on its Board.
 Detailed composition about the Board is disclosed in the Corporate Governance Report.
 All the Directors have submitted relevant declarations / disclosures as required under the Act and the Listing Regulations.

-Shri Bankat Lai Gaggar (DIN: 00404123) and Smt.
-Riya Puja Jain (DIN: 01559454), Directors of the Company, retire by rotation at the ensuing Annual General Meeting pursuant to the provisions of Section 152 of the Act read with the Companies (Appointment and Qualification of Directors), Rules 2014 and the Articles of Association of your Company and being eligible, have offered themselves for re-appointment as Directors.
+Shri Ashok Bhandari (DIN: 00012210) and Shri Jagdish Prasad Mundra (DIN: 00630475), Directors of the Company, retire by rotation at the ensuing Annual General Meeting pursuant to the provisions of Section 152 of the Act read with the Companies (Appointment and Qualification of Directors), Rules 2014 and the Articles of Association of your Company and being eligible, have offered themselves for re- appointment as Directors.
+In accordance with Regulation 17(1 A) of the Listing regulations, no person can be appointed or continue as a non-executive director who has attained the age of seventy five years unless a Special Resolution has been passed to that effect.

-Shri Debasish Ray has been re-appointed as a Non-executive Independent Director by the Board on 16th April, 2024 for a second term of 5 consecutive years, with effect from 25th April, 2024, subject to Members approval through postal ballot.
-Shri Debasish Ray has given a declaration that he meets the criteria of Independence and is Independent of the Management.
+Based on the recommendation of Nomination and Remuneration Committee (“NRC”), and in terms of the provisions of the Act, the Board of Directors re-appointed Smt.
+Priyanka Mohta as a Non-executive Independent Director on 22nd May, 2025 for a second term of 5 consecutive years, with effect from 29th September, 2025, subject to Members approval at the ensuing AGM.
+Smt.
+Priyanka Mohta has given a declaration that she meets the criteria of Independence and is

-The Board recommends the re-appointment / appointment of directors retiring by rotation as aforesaid and accordingly resolutions seeking approval of the members for their reappointments/ appointments have been included in the Notice of forthcoming Annual General Meeting of the Company along with their brief profile.
-As required by Regulation 36(3) of the Listing Regulations and provisions of the Secretarial Standards, brief resume and other details of the above-mentioned Director(s) seeking appointment/re-appointment, is attached to the Notice of the ensuing Annual General Meeting.
+The Board recommends the re-appointment / appointment of directors retiring by rotation as aforesaid and accordingly resolutions seeking approval of the members for their re-appointments / appointments have been included in the Notice of forthcoming Annual General Meeting of the Company along with their brief profile.
+As required by Regulation 36(3) of the Listing Regulations and provisions of the Secretarial Standards, brief resume and other details of the above-mentioned Directors) seeking appointment/re-appointment, is attached to the Notice of the ensuing Annual General Meeting.

-None of the Directors proposed for appointment/reappointment at the ensuing Annual General Meeting is disqualified from being appointed /reappointed as Director under the provisions of the Act, the SEBI Listing Regulations or any other order, directions of MCA, SEBI or any other statutory authority.
+None of the Directors proposed for appointment / reappointment at the ensuing Annual General Meeting is disqualified from being appointed /reappointed as Director under the provisions of the Act, the SEBI Listing Regulations or any other order, directions of MCA, SEBI or any other statutory authority.

 The Independent Directors have appropriate skill, knowledge and experience in their respective fields.
 The Company has received declarations from the Independent Directors confirming that they meet the criteria of Independence as prescribed under the Companies Act, 2013 and SEBI Listing Regulations.
-The Independent Directors have also confirmed that they have complied with Schedule IV of the Act and the Companys Code of Conduct.
+The Independent Directors have also confirmed that they have complied with Schedule IV ofthe Act and the Companys Code of Conduct.

-All the Independent Directors of the Company have registered themselves with Indian Institute of Corporate Affairs (MCA).
+All the Independent Directors of the Company have registered themselves with Indian Institute of Corporate Affairs (IICA).
 In terms of Section 150 of the Act read with the Companies (Appointment & Qualification of Directors) Rules, 2014, as amended, Independent Directors of the Company have completed online proficiency self-assessment test conducted by the said Institute.

-The Independent Directors, Directors and Senior Management including the employees have complied with their respective obligations as mentioned under Regulations 25 and 26 of the Listing Regulations.
+complied with their respective obligations as mentioned under Regulations 25 and 26 of the Listing Regulations.

 ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEES AND OF INDIVIDUAL DIRECTORS:

-Pursuant to the provisions of the Act and SEBI Listing Regulations the Board has carried out an annual evaluation of its own performance, the performance of the Directors individually as well as the evaluation of the working of its Committees.
+Pursuant to the provisions of the Act and SEBI Listing Regulations the Board has carried out an annual evaluation of its own performance, the performance of the Directors individually as well as the evaluation ofthe working of its Committees.

 For evaluating the Board as a whole, views were sought from the Directors on various aspects of the Boards functioning such as degree of fulfilment of key responsibilities, Board Structure and composition, establishment, delineation of responsibilities to various committees, effectiveness of Board processes, information and functioning, Board culture and dynamics, quality of relationship between the Board and the management.